 All of these sites, institutions, buildings and homes are significant and contribute immeasurably to the Village's overall character, heritage, architectural diversity, identity and sense of place.
+These architectural and historic assets also strengthen local tourism, bringing visitors to our community from across the world.
 Any actions taken regarding land use and development in the future must take into consideration the significance of the Village's rich architectural history.